Jane Woodhouse

-Jane Woodhouse McLaughlin was an American advocate for mental health treatment and a state representative in the Colorado House of Representatives.
+Jane Woodhouse McLaughlin (November 29, 1914 - July 21, 2004) was an American advocate for mental health treatment and a state representative in the Colorado House of Representatives.

+Born in Hartford, Connecticut, she grew up in Weathersfield, Connecticut.
+She graduated from Bennington College with a degree in theater in 1936.
+She moved to Washington D.C. and studied law before receiving her law degree in Colorado.

+She served in the Colorado House from 1957-1960 representing Denver County, Colorado.
 She married cattle rancher and fellow representative Frederic T. McLaughlin of Basalt, Colorado February 20, 1960.
 She served as a guardian ad litem.
 She was a Democrat.
 Her husband, a Republican, switched party affiliation in 1988.

-She served in the Colorado House from 1957-1960 representing Denver County, Colorado.
+The Colorado General Assembly passed a House Memorial in her honor.